auth0/docs/articles/authorization/concepts/permissions.md

 _Permissions_ refer to all of the actions that that can be performed within an API, regardless of the way in which an application gains access to it.
 Since only the API can know all of the possible actions that it can handle, it should have its own internal access control system in which it defines its own permissions.

-A very common scenario is for a user to be assigned permissions for an API, which we then typically refer to as the user's _privileges_.
-For example, in an API that allows users to manipulate addresses in an address book, there may be read and write permissions.
-Some users may then have read privileges, others may have write privileges, and yet others may have read and write privileges.
+Commonly, a user is assigned permissions for an API, which we then typically refer to as the user's _privileges_.
+For example, in an API that allows users to manipulate addresses in an address book, you would create read and write permissions.
+You would then assign some users read privileges, others write privileges, and yet others both read and write privileges.

 It is also possible to assign permissions directly to an app without any user in the picture.
 Regardless, in all cases, permissions answer the question, "What can be done with resource X?"